richardreiter/melo-merch/README.md

   - The Logout nav link shows up (and both Register/Login nav links disappear) once the user has successfully registered/logged in.
     ![Navigation Bar Logged In](media/docs/mm-nav-logged-in-user.png)
     ![Navigation Bar User Logged Out](media/docs/mm-nav-logged-out.png)
-  - The navigation looks the same in each page to allow for easy navigation (without the user having to use the ‘back’ button), taking the user through a logical journey.
+  - The navigation looks the same on each page to allow for easy navigation (without the user having to use the ‘back’ button), taking the user through a logical journey.
   - This section makes it easy for the user to learn more about the site's different sections and contents.
-  - The search box makes it easy for the shopper/user to search fo a specific item.
+  - The search box makes it easy for the shopper/user to search for a specific item.
     ![Search Box](media/docs/mm-search-box.png)
   - My Account icon expands upon click with a sub-menu.
     ![My Account icon](media/docs/mm-my-account-icon.png)
   - Cart icon reflects on the current state of how much the shopper will spend, if the shopper clicks on the icon, it will bring them to the Cart Page.
     ![Cart icon](media/docs/mm-cart-icon.png)
-  - All Products nav link expands upon click with a sub-menu, shoppers are able to see all products sorted by price, rating, category.
+  - "All Products" nav link expands upon click with a sub-menu, shoppers are able to see all products sorted by price, rating, category.
     ![All Products Nav](media/docs/mm-nav-all-products.png)
-  - Clothing nav link expands upon click with a sub-menu, shoppers are able to see all clothing apparel sorted by their categories (tees, hoodies, shorts, hats).
+  - "Clothing" nav link expands upon click with a sub-menu, shoppers are able to see all clothing apparel sorted by their categories (tees, hoodies, shorts, hats).
     ![Clothing Nav](media/docs/mm-nav-clothing.png)
-  - Skateboards nav link expands upon click with a sub-menu, shoppers are able to see all skateboards sorted by their categories (penny boards, regular boards, long boards).
+  - "Skateboards" nav link expands upon click with a sub-menu, shoppers are able to see all skateboards sorted by their categories (penny boards, regular boards, long boards).
     ![Clothing Nav](media/docs/mm-nav-skateboards.png)

 - __Free Delivery Banner__